 Like me, you’ve probably never heard of EDS.
 Here’s what the NHS have to say about it:

-It’s kind of difficult to describe, but it basically means she breaks like a china doll.
-This is her again, to drive the point home:
+From my view, it means she breaks like a China doll.
+This is her again, performing this time:

 EDS isn’t particular about when it strikes.
-A rib can dislocate in a steel-boned corset, or during sleep (pssst – she’ll kill me for writing this, but she snores really loudly.
-I was delighted to have finally discovered her fault.
-Shhh.)
+A rib can dislocate in a steel-boned corset, or simply during sleep (pssst – she snores really loudly.
+I was delighted to have finally discovered her flaw).

 As an EDS suffer, there are days on end when interaction with the outside world is reduced to Facebook – if you’re lucky enough to have working fingers – or the seagulls who perch at your window.
 That henna business you wanted to launch and the costumes you planned to sew?
 Yeah, not gonna happen today.